WestDRI/wgpages/content/python202302/python-16-scripts.md

 weight = 16
 +++

 In this lesson we'll work with bash command line, instead of the Jupyter notebook.
-We want to write a python script 'read.py' that takes a set of gapminder_gdp_*.csv files (one/few/many) as an argument and prints out various statistic (min, max, mean) for each year for all countries in that file:
+We want to write a python script `read.py` that takes a set of `gapminder_gdp_*.csv` files (one/few/many) as an argument and prints out various statistic (min, max, mean) for each year for all countries in that file:

 ```sh
 $ ./read.py --min data-python/gapminder_gdp_{americas,europe}.csv   # minimum for each year